Puppet-Finland/puppet-resolver/README.md

 # Custom facts

-This module contains one custom fact, *systemd_resolved_status*.
+This module contains one custom fact, *systemd_resolve_status*.
 If systemd-resolved is running it should contain a hash with DNS settings for each interface.
 For example:

 ```
 {
+  Global => {
+  }
   eth0 => {
     dns_domain => [
       "example.org"